Mrinalini Sarabhai—the doyenne of Indian Classical Dance—is remembered for her extraordinary contribution to Indian dance.

-On her centenary, here are five things you should know about her extraordinary life.
+On her death anniversary, here are five things you should know about her extraordinary life.

 1. She received her first dance lessons in Switzerland.